gschmutz/nosql-workshop/03-working-with-cassandra/README.md

 				PRIMARY KEY (actor_id, movie_id)
 );
 ```

 We use a name which reflects the query we can resolve using that table.

-Now let's continue with the table to get the actors who have played in a given movie, wich we call `actors_by_movie`
+Now let's continue with the table to get the actors who have played in a given movie, which we call `actors_by_movie`

 ```
 DROP TABLE IF EXISTS movies.actors_by_movie;